-There are clear advantages to be gained from the use of a building-block approach to continue to establish the price controls for T&TEC.
+There are clear advantages to be gained from the use of a building-block approach to establish the price controls for WASA.
 However, the RIC remains open to views from stakeholders on this matter or any other related issues.

 5.3 OPERATING EXPENDITURE ASSESSMENT